MrTechGadget/A2C_DVI_SMD/README.md

 Inspired by the working prototype, I decided I could make it MUCH smaller by implementing the RP2040 directly on the board.

+### Versiom 2.5

+Fixed compatibility issues with some HDTVs and added hardware support for Mike Neil's latest firmware features!

 ## Availability

 This card is available for purchase in the US for $35 plus shipping on my Tindie Store [MrTechGadget's Gadgets](https://www.tindie.com/products/mrtechgadget/a2cdvi/)